J.D. Davis Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.14 team ERA that ranks 13th across all league pitching staffs.
+- The Mets have a 4.10 team ERA that ranks 14th across all MLB pitching staffs.

-- The Mets surrender the fourth-most home runs in baseball (30 total, 1.5 per game).
+- Mets pitchers combine to surrender the second-most home runs in baseball (32 total, 1.5 per game).

-- The Mets are sending Peterson (1-2) to make his fifth start of the season.
-He is 1-2 with a 6.10 ERA and 22 strikeouts through 20 2/3 innings pitched.
+- Megill gets the start for the Mets, his fifth of the season.
+He is 3-1 with a 3.00 ERA and 17 strikeouts in 21 2/3 innings pitched.

-- In his last appearance on Tuesday against the Los Angeles Dodgers, the left-hander threw six innings, giving up six earned runs while surrendering seven hits.
+- His last appearance was on Wednesday against the Los Angeles Dodgers, when the righty went five innings, surrendering three earned runs while allowing seven hits.

-- In four games this season, the 27-year-old has a 6.10 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .313 to his opponents.
+- The 27-year-old has put together a 3.00 ERA and 7.3 strikeouts per nine innings in four games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.